superfly/docs/laravel/advanced-guides/using-inertia-ssr.html.md

 _________________________________________________

 ## Dockerfile Changes
 [Inertia SSR](https://inertiajs.com/server-side-rendering) requires a background [Node process](https://inertiajs.com/server-side-rendering#:~:text=Node%20must%20be%20available) that will render requested html pages.
 You'll have to update Fly.io's generated `Dockerfile` for your Laravel app in order to include support for `Node`.
-This can be done two ways:
+You can follow any of the below options to include `Node`:

-### 1. Quick copy over of Node
+### Option 1: Quick copy of Node to Final Image
 The Laravel fly-scanner already generates a Dockerfile that makes use of a `Node` image, but uses a different final image.
 The quickest way to include Node into your app's final image, is to copy over the `Node` image's `node` binaries and generated `node_modules` to the final `fly-laravel` image:

 ```dockerfile